interrogator/corpkit/doc_interrogate.md

 Be sure to name your interrogation, via the `Name interrogation` box.
 This makes it much easier to know at a glance what you'll be editing, plotting or exporting.

-> Whenever you run an interrogation that produces results, all options used to generate the query are stored, and accessible via the `Manage` tab.
-You can head there to access previous queries, or to save interrogations to disk.
+{{tip}} Whenever you run an interrogation that produces results, all options used to generate the query are stored, and accessible via the `Manage` tab.
+You can head there to access previous queries, or to save interrogations to disk. {{end}}

 ## Editing spreadsheets